 The truth is that some websites can be created in less than a day (or even within few hours) if you have all the info ready and you know exactly what needs to be done.
 If your developer is charging you by the hour, why would he rush to get this website done as soon as possible when he could delay it by a few days and get paid more for it?

-To avoid this situation and to keep track of the activities of the developers you may use some popular screen and time to track tools such as Upwork time tracker and Time Doctor .
-These tools will help you to see the daily logged in time activities of your developer’s system.
+To avoid this situation and to keep track of the activities of the developers you may use some popular screen and time tracking tools such as Upwork time tracker and Time Doctor.
+These tools will help you to see the daily logged-in time activities of your developer’s system.

-Surely this kind of tracking tools will help you to stop being fooled but instead of focusing of sales, marketing, and build customer relationships, do you really have this much of time to get involved in these activities?
+Surely this kind of tracking tool will help you to stop being fooled but instead of focusing on sales, marketing, and building customer relationships, do you really have this much of time to get involved in these activities?